ajkneisl/Chad/readme.md

 # Chad

-Chad is a Discord bot.
-Chad can be used to do a lot, such as moderation or playing music.
-Go [here](https://woahoverflow.org/chad) to view all of Chad's features.
+Chad is a discord bot developed and maintained by [woahoverflow](https://woahoverflow.org)

-Chad is a bot developed and maintained by [CodeBase](https://github.com/codebasepw) and [sho](https://github.com/shoganeko).
+Chad has a wide variety of features and utilities.
+They can be useful and fun to your moderators, and to your users.

 Invite Chad to your server [here](https://woahoverflow.org/chad/invite), or invite Test Chad [here](https://woahoverflow.org/chad/test-invite).

-This code isn't meant for 3rd party use.
-We heavily advise you to **NOT** use the bot by yourself.
+## This is not intended for use outside of woahoverflow.
+We heavily suggest you to refrain yourself from trying.